The Goon Show: Background

 The scripts exist mostly in fan-transcribed versions via dedicated websites.
 Although three books were published containing selected scripts, they are out of print, and typically available only in libraries or second-hand.
 Some more recent biographical books contain selected scripts.

-There were 10 series in total, plus an additional series called Vintage Goons, recorded at the same time as the eighth series, which featured recordings of redevelopments (by Milligan) of short sketches from early shows which had not been recorded by transcription services.
-The first series had 17 episodes plus one special, Cinderella (1951); the second series had 25 episodes, (1952); the third series had 25 episodes plus one special - The Coronation Special (1952–53); the fourth series had 30 episodes plus one special, Archie In Goonland (1953–54); the fifth series had 26 episodes plus one special - The Starlings (1954–55); the sixth series had 27 episodes plus three specials, (1955–56); the seventh series had 25 episodes plus two specials, (1956–57); the eighth series had 26 episodes, (1957–58); the Vintage Goons were re-performances of 14 episodes from series four; the ninth series had 17 episodes, (1958–59); and the tenth series had six episodes, (1959–1960).
+There were 10 series in total, plus an additional series called Vintage Goons, recorded at the same time as the eighth series, which comprised re-recordings of early shows which had not been recorded by transcription services.
+The first series (1951) had 17 episodes plus one special, Cinderella; the second series (1952) had 25 episodes; the third series (1952–53) had 25 episodes plus one special, The Coronation Special; the fourth series (1953–54) had 30 episodes plus one special, Archie In Goonland; the fifth series (1954–55) had 26 episodes plus one special, The Starlings; the sixth series (1955–56) had 27 episodes plus three specials; the seventh series (1956–57) had 25 episodes plus two specials; the eighth series (1957–58) had 26 episodes; the Vintage Goons series (1957–58) comprised re-performances of 14 episodes from series four; the ninth series (1958–59) had 17 episodes; and the tenth series (1959–60) had six episodes.
+A one-off reunion special, The Last Goon Show of All, was recorded and broadcast in 1972.